-when that person causes the slightest damage to the building [or motor vehicle].
+A person DAMAGES A BUILDING [or MOTOR VEHICLE] when that person causes the slightest damage to the building [or motor vehicle].
 Even proof of damage short of burning, such as charring, is sufficient to establish damage to a building [or motor vehicle].3

-Intent means conscious objective or purpose.
-Thus, a person INTENTIONALLY damages a building [or motor vehicle] by starting a fire when that person's conscious objective or purpose is to cause such damage by that means.
-4
+Intent means a conscious or purpose.
+Thus, a person INTENTIONALLY damages a building [or motor vehicle] by causing an explosion or a fire when that person's conscious objective or purpose is to cause such damage by that means.4